tgfisher/ouroboros/README.md

 is _understanding what you are doing, and knowing where python goes after installation_.
-This might sound silly, but with so many Stack Overflow entries and blogs, you might have python... but not really understand how you got it.
-This might come back to bite you because there are a ton of different versions and "types" of python and they can share names (e.g. python, python3, python3.9, pythonw).
+This might sound silly, but with so many Stack Overflow entries and blogs, you might have python... but not really understand how you got it. this might come back to bite you because there are a ton of different versions and "types" of python and they can share names (e.g. `python`, `python3`, `python3.9`, `pythonw`).

 ### Step 1: Get Oriented

 If you are on macOS or Ubuntu, WSL included, your OS relies on python for some scripts.
 _Likely_ you have python2.7.
-Most Ubuntu and macOS installs should come with a "python" that is version 2.7.
+Most Ubuntu and macOS installs should come with a "python" that is version 2.7. _This might not be true anymore, your system likely ships with `python3` now!_

 The `which` command at the bash/zsh command line tells you what the computer would do if you ran that command.
 If you want to know what `python` does you can run `which`.